Juliet Winters Carpenter

+Juliet Winters Carpenter (May 10, 1948 – May 1, 2026) was an American translator of modern Japanese literature.
+Her translations of fiction and non-fiction have won many awards.

+Early life and education

-Juliet Winters Carpenter (born 1948) is an American translator of modern Japanese literature.
-Born in the American Midwest, she studied Japanese literature at the University of Michigan and the Inter-University Center for Japanese Language Studies in Tokyo.
+Carpenter was born in Ann Arbor, Michigan, in 1948.
+She studied Japanese literature at the University of Michigan and the Inter-University Center for Japanese Language Studies in Tokyo.
 After completing her graduate studies in 1973, she returned to Japan in 1975, where she became involved in translation efforts and teaching.

+Academic career

-Carpenter is a devotee of traditional Japanese music and is a licensed instructor of the koto and shamisen.
-She is professor emeritus at Doshisha Women's College of Liberal Arts in Kyoto and has been involved in the Japanese Literature Publishing Project(JLPP), a government-supported project translating and publishing Japanese books overseas.
+Carpenter was professor emerita at Doshisha Women's College of Liberal Arts in Kyoto and was involved in the Japanese Literature Publishing Project (JLPP), a government-supported project translating and publishing Japanese books overseas.

-Carpenter retired to Whidbey Island in Washington State with her husband Bruce, professor emeritus of Tezukayama University.
-They have three children: Matthew, Graham, and Mark.
+Translations

-Carpenter's translation of Kōbō Abe's novel Secret Rendezvous ((密会, Mikkai) won the 1980 Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature.
-Her translation of Minae Mizumura's novel A True Novel (本格小説, Honkaku Shōsetsu) won that same award for 2014-2015 and earned numerous other awards including the 2014 Lewis Galantière Award of the American Translators Association.
+Carpenter's translation of Kōbō Abe's novel Secret Rendezvous (密会, Mikkai) won the 1980 Japan-U.S. Friendship Commission Prize for the Translation of Japanese Literature.
+Her translation of Minae Mizumura's novel A True Novel (本格小説, Honkaku Shōsetsu) won the same award for 2014-2015 and earned numerous other awards including the 2014 Lewis Galantière Award of the American Translators Association.
 Once Upon a Time in Japan, a book of folk tales which she co-translated with Roger Pulvers, received the 2015 Gelett Burgess Children's Book Award for Best Multicultural Book.